Eating My Way Through Chiavenna’s Bresaola Festival In Italy!

 When I hopped on the train bound for the Italian Alps, all I knew was that there would be a food festival taking place.
 What kind of food?
 I wasn’t entirely sure.
 It wasn’t until I arrived in town on the morning of the festivities that I discovered this festival – Dì de la Brisaola – was all about the bresaola.
 In other words, every carnivore’s dream (or every vegetarian’s nightmare depending on who you talk to)!

-Eating my way through Chiavenna's Bresaola Festival in Italy!
+Eating my way through Chiavenna's Bresaola Festival in Italy with views of gorgeous mountains in the background

 So what is bresaola?
 Well, at first glance it looks a lot like prosciutto.
 It is an air-dried meat that has been aged for a few months until it becomes hard and takes on a dark red colour.